 Here are some tips for visiting El Nido from our own travels that will help you get the most out of your trip:

-- WITHDRAWING CASH: there have been ATMs for years; however, they sometimes stop working or, during peak tourist periods, run out of cash—and every time you withdraw 10,000–20,000 pesos, they all charge a 250‑peso fee.
-Because of this, the best option is Remitly, which not only doesn’t charge fees, but with our link you get a better exchange rate and $10 free.
+• WITHDRAWING CASH: El Nido has had ATMs for years now; however, they sometimes stop working or, during peak tourist periods, run out of cash—and every time you withdraw 10,000–20,000 pesos, you’ll be charged a 250-peso fee.
+Because of that, the best option is Remitly, which not only doesn’t charge fees, but with our link you get a better exchange rate and a free $10 bonus.
 There are several pawnshops in both El Nido Town and Corong Corong (this one, this one, or this one are some locations).
-Believe us—although it may sound odd, this is the best way to get cash in the Philippines, and thousands of travelers have done it this way.
-Check our article on money in the Philippines for more information.
+Believe us—although it may sound odd, this is one of the best ways to get cash in the Philippines, and thousands of travelers have done it this way.
+Check out our article on money in the Philippines for more information.

-- HEALTHCARE: medical services in El Nido are fairly basic (we’ve marked them on the map below) and you’ll have to be taken to Puerto Princesa—4 hours away—if you need a hospital.
+• HEALTHCARE: medical services in El Nido are fairly basic (we’ve marked them on the map below) and you’ll have to be taken to Puerto Princesa—4 hours away—if you need hospital care.
 We stress the importance of having a good travel insurance for the Philippines.

-- WHAT TO BRING: remember to pack in your The Philippines Packing List: What to bring some water shoes and a sturdy dry bag—you’ll miss them during the island hoppings.
-It’s highly advisable to bring plenty of sunscreen (ideally reef‑safe) or clothing that protects you from the sun.
+• WHAT TO BRING: remember to add water shoes and a sturdy dry bag to your The Philippines Packing List: What to bring—you’ll miss them during the island hoppings.
+We highly recommend bringing plenty of sunscreen (ideally reef-safe) or clothing that protects you from the sun.
 Why?
 One of the most common scams in the Philippines (especially in Palawan) is selling you body lotion in sunscreen bottles, leaving you badly sunburned…

-- TAKE ADVANTAGE AND VISIT NEARBY DESTINATIONS: if you can, pair your El Nido trip with the nearby town of Port Barton—we promise you’ll fall in love with it.
-Another great alternative is Darocotan, and, as we mentioned, the El Nido–Coron Expedition is one of the best things we’ve done in the Philippines (and we’ve done quite a few xD).
+• MAKE THE MOST OF IT AND VISIT NEARBY DESTINATIONS: if you can, combine your El Nido trip with a visit to nearby Port Barton—we promise you’ll fall in love with it.
+Another great option is Darocotan, and, as we mentioned, the El Nido–Coron Expedition is one of the best things we’ve done in the Philippines (and we’ve done plenty, trust us).

 How to get there

-Eager to arrive?
-In this article you’ll find up‑to‑date information on how to get to El Nido from different parts of the Philippines.
+Ready to head there?
+In this article you’ll find up-to-date information on how to get to El Nido from different parts of the Philippines.
 We can already tell you that El Nido has a small airport receiving flights mainly from Manila, Clark, Cebu, Coron, and Bohol, but they’re a bit pricey, so it’s usually cheaper to fly to Puerto Princesa and then take a van (5 hours) to El Nido.

 You can also get there by van from Port Barton and by ferry (or by plane) from Coron.
 Plus, you can do the Coron–El Nido Expedition we mentioned if you want a top experience and have several days.